-More and more organizations are embracing reporting on their greenhouse gas emissions (GHG) and aiming to reduce them.
-And with that incentive in mind, these organizations often aim to set certain (short-term) goals to achieve.
+Increasing numbers of organizations are embracing reporting and reducing their greenhouse gas emissions (GHG).
+With that incentive in mind, they often aim to set certain (short-term) goals to achieve.

 But what kind of goals should you really set?
 How can you make sure your targets truly matter in the long run?